Russ-Holloway/CoPA/docs/search_components_setup.md

 1. Once the indexer has finished running, go to your search service
 2. Select "Search explorer"
 3. Run a test query to verify your documents are being indexed properly
-4. Try the search functionality in your Policing Assistant application
+4. Try the search functionality in your CoPPA application

 ## Troubleshooting